 Improvements in employee confidence

 Proper medical staff training is essential for ensuring employees are confident in their ability to provide quality care.
-Through training, employees can learn about proper infection control procedures, how to properly use medical equipment, and how to effectively communicate with patients and families.
-In addition, training can help employees to understand the unique needs of different patient populations and develop the skills necessary to provide individualized care.
+Employees can learn about appropriate infection control procedures, how to use medical equipment properly, and how to communicate effectively with patients and families through training.
+In addition, training can help employees understand the unique needs of different patient populations and develop the skills necessary to provide individualized care.
 By providing employees with the knowledge and skills they need to succeed, medical staff training can help to boost confidence and improve patient outcomes.

 Reduction rate in turnover